GaryHilares/Liberty-Arrow-old/README.md

   <img alt="badge-codesize" src="https://img.shields.io/github/languages/code-size/GaryStriving/Liberty-Arrow?style=for-the-badge">
 </p>

-## What is Ganbara Neba?
+## What is Liberty Arrow?
-Ganbara Neba is the Chrome extension for blocking websites and improving productivity.
+Liberty Arrow is a browser extension for blocking websites and improving productivity.

 ### Features
 - **Multiple level:** Ganbara Neba allows you to put groups of blocked pages with individual rules and nested in multiple levels.